Reform Party (New Zealand)

-The Reform Party, formally the New Zealand Political Reform League, was New Zealand's second major political party, having been founded as a conservative response to the original Liberal Party.
-It was in government between 1912 and 1928, and later formed a coalition with the United Party (a remnant of the Liberals), and then merged with United to form the modern National Party.
+The Reform Party, formally the New Zealand Political Reform League, was a centre-right political party in New Zealand, and the country's second major political party.
+Founded in 1909 as a conservative response to the Liberal Party, it was led for most of its history by William Massey, who became prime minister in 1912.

+The party remained in government from 1912 to 1928, promoting rural interests and opposing socialism.
+After losing office, Reform formed a coalition with the United Party (a remnant of the Liberals) in 1931, and in 1936 the two parties merged to form the present-day National Party.